ronaldoussoren/pyobjc/docs/tutorials/embedded.rst

 3. Open ``CDInfoDocument.nib``.
 Select the Class View, ``NSObject``, subclass as ``ITunesCommunication``.
 Give the class an ``askITunes:`` action.
    Instantiate the class as object ``ITunesCommunication``.
-This wll be the class that we write in Python.
+This will be the class that we write in Python.

 4. Go to the object view again, open the Window.